valeriangalliat/blog/2021/04/gum-graft-from-a-patient-s-perspective.md

 > --- [Dr. Kyle Hornby "Can gum grafts fail?"](https://kitchenerfamilydentist.com/blog/can-gum-grafts-fail/ "See “What causes gum recession?”")

 Because of the palate wound, my eating was largely impacted (I lost 5 kg in 10 days to give you an idea).
-Even drinking was hurting, despite large doses of painkillers, so I was drinking only when really thirsty.
+Even drinking water was hurting, despite large doses of painkillers, so I was drinking only when really thirsty.
 I believe that this caused my blood to be very poor in nutriments supplied to my gums and ultimately might have caused the graft to fail (it's still too early to tell for sure).

 By taking pig gum instead, I would have been able to maintain a more consistent diet which makes me think that this could have lead to a more